Individual Voluntary Arrangement (IVA)

 The Insolvency Service website has helpful information https://www.gov.uk/options-for-paying-off-your-debts/overview to support those who find themselves in financial difficulty.

-Operating a self employed business is stressful especially if you have debt problems.
+Operating a self-employed business can be stressful, especially if you have debt problems.

 Debts can accumulate for a range of reasons; bad debts, lost contracts, or just poor financial control.
 The debts may be a combination of business and personal, as often personal loans and credit card debt is accrued trying to support the business.
 Voluntary Arrangements can be used in a number of ways, which are explained below: